russross/blackfriday/mmark2rfc.md

 # Bugs

-*  Citations must be included in the text before the `{backmatter}` starts. otherwise they are not available in the appendix.
+*  Citations must be included in the text before the `{backmatter}` starts.
+   Otherwise they are not available in the appendix.
 *  Inline Attribute Lists must be given *before* the block element.
 *  Multiple terms and definitions are not supported in definition lists.